 If you find that they do, it may be worth exploring new banks.

 I still use my American bank accounts, even after living abroad for nearly 10 years.
 For credit cards, I use Citibank and Capital One, neither of which charge foreign transaction fees.
 For banking, I use USAA.
-Not only do they not charge foreign ATM withdrawal or transaction fees, they also reimburse me for the withdrawal fees that local banks charge me.
+Not only do they not charge foreign ATM withdrawal or transaction fees, but they also reimburse me for the withdrawal fees that local banks charge me.

 It might also be worth exploring banking options in your new country as their fees may be lower than what the bank in your home country is charging.

 If you are interested in opening a bank account in Croatia, check out our bank comparison including fees and services here.

 Make sure you know where your closest embassy or consulate is in the foreign country and how far it is from where you plan to live.

 Many governments offer a way for their citizens abroad to register.
 This gives you access to international updates from your government and also just let them know where you are in case of an emergency.

 Here is a list of foreign embassies and consulates located within Croatia.